 Military Armistice Commission - Secretariat

 The 1953 Korean War Armistice Agreement is a living document necessary for maintaining security and stability on the Korean Peninsula until diplomacy can achieve a lasting peace.
-UNC’s Military Armistice Commission (UNCMAC) and its Secretariat are responsible for negotiating and implementing the terms of that agreement.
+The UNC’s Military Armistice Commission (UNCMAC) and its Secretariat are responsible for negotiating and implementing the terms of that agreement.

 UNCMAC-S Six Lines of Effort